nicnacnic/obs-control/README.md

 After the installation completes, create a config file by running `nodecg defaultconfig obs-control`.
 A walkthrough of the config file can be found on the [wiki]().

 ## Usage
 Once the bundle is configured properly, usage is pretty simple.
 On first load, the bundle will load all scenes and audio sources.
-Simply press the appropiate buttons to control OBS.
+Simply press the appropriate buttons to control OBS.

 A dashboard and sample user guide can be found on the [wiki](https://github.com/nicnacnic/obs-control/wiki).

 ## Commission Work
-Commission work is availibe!
+Commission work is available!
 If you don't have any coding experience, or simply don't have time to develop, I can help bring your project or event to life.
 More information can be found by visiting my website at [https://www.nicnacnic.com/commission-work](https://www.nicnacnic.com/commission-work) or contacting me through Discord.

 ## Other Bundles
 - [speedcontrol-layouts](https://github.com/nicnacnic/speedcontrol-layouts) A pack of simple yet easily customizable layouts, works very well with this bundle!
 - [tweetr]() (in development) Send and schedule tweets right from the dashboard!

 ## Contributing
-There is a lot of ineffecient code in this bundle.
+There is a lot of inefficient code in this bundle.
 If you can optimize the code, or add new features, submit a pull request!
 Before you do, please make sure to **test your code**.

 Bugs or glitches should first be checked against the list of [known bugs](https://github.com/nicnacnic/obs-control/wiki), then by creating an issue in the [issue tracker](https://github.com/nicnacnic/obs-control/issues).
 Suggestions are always welcome!